octree-gva/decidim-module-geo/README.md

 # Decidim::Geo

-Component for manage geo files, like shapefiles, in a participatory space.
+Component for manage geo files, like shapefiles, in a participatory space for 0.26.3 version.

 ## Usage